sista-ai/ai-assistant-react/README.md

 ### Modify AI Responses

-Customize AI assistant behavior via the [Admin Panel](https://admin.sista.ai/applications) by providing your `custom prompt` and `training data`.
+Customize AI assistant behavior via the [Admin Panel](https://admin.sista.ai/applications) by providing your `custom prompt` and `training data` in the AI Instruction.

+By default, `AiAssistantProvider` supplies the AI model with the current page's content.
+To disable, set `scrapeContent` to false.
+Scraped content supplements any prompts from the admin panel.

 ### Change Assistant Voice